Is the Dachshund the Unhealthiest Dog Breed?

 Diabetes Is Prevalent in Dachshunds

-Diabetes, a disease that occurs when the body is unable to use glucose normally, is another ailment to which dachshunds and dachshund mixes are predisposed.
+Diabetes, a disease in which the body can’t use glucose normally, is another ailment to which dachshunds and dachshund mixes are predisposed.
 Dogs with diabetes require a curated diet, daily injections of insulin, and frequent monitoring by a veterinarian.

 Dachshunds Are Prone to a Serious Neurological Condition